by321/JpegLosslessCropU/README.md

 do it manually.
 If you are really good with regular expression, you can probably write a RE to do that, but I just aked AI to do it and it worked.

-There are many places in the code that's just crying out for refactoring/improvement, for starters, it looks like that ugly MFC CDocManagerEx class it not really needed.
+Removed using CDocManagerEx class, which seems unneeded.
+But the source code files are left in the repo just in case.